The Most Common Venomous Snakes in Australia

 The Tiger Snake (Notechis scutatus)

-The Red-bellied Black Snake (Pseudechis porphyriacus)
+The Red-Bellied Black Snake (Pseudechis porphyriacus)

 Staying Safe Around Venomous Snakes